What it owns

 Eurasia is currently in production at its West Kytlim platinum and gold mine in the Ural mountains.
-This operation is being run on Eurasia’s behalf by a contractor, with a 65/35% revenue split in favour of the contractor.
+Eurasia has just brought operation in-house and will earn 100% of revenues from 2019 onwards.

 Eurasia also owns the Monchetundra platinum and palladium deposit on the Kola peninsula in north European Russia, which boasts a resource of two million ounces, and which is currently the subject of economic studies.
 The in-situ value of the metal is estimated at over US$2bn.

 The third significant asset owned by the company is the Semenovsky gold tailings project, which contains three million tonnes of sand grading 1.2 grams per tonne gold.

 Development of a 2mln ounce platinum and gold project is already in train with engineering contracts in place for open-pit mines at Loipishnune and West Nittis, but Eurasia believes there is a high chance the mineralisation will continue on-strike into the flanks area.

 “On receipt of the flanks area exploration licence these areas will become high priority brownfield exploration targets, which the directors believe may increase the resources for the project severalfold,” said Christian Schaffalitzky, chairman.

 In August, Eurasia signed the EPC ( engineering) contract with Chinese firm Sinosteel, which came with an associated mine finance package.